Back to my roots 2

 waran

-This next image is of the chair that has always been there in my grandparent’s house and in just this place.
-First, it was where my grandfather sat – through the day.
+This next image is of the chair that has always been there in my grandparents’ house, and in just this place.
+First, it was where my grandfather sat throughout the day.
 And when he passed on, it became the place where my grandmother sat.
 It sits empty today.
-Many use it as a transit seat when someone comes to visit but I don’t think it will ever be filled again.
+Many use it as a transit seat when someone comes to visit, but I don’t think it will ever be filled again.

 The-Chair-1 The-Chair

-This next picture is priceless and is of my grandmother Vimla Karmarkar Phadke, with a her great grand-daughter and my daughter Meera.
-A great grandmother is called panji.
-And my aaji used to say “kismat say milta hai ki koi tumhe panji keh kar bulaye” (It is only divine good fortune that one be called panji in their lifetime).
+This next picture is priceless and is of my grandmother, Vimla Karmarkar Phadke, with her great-granddaughter and my daughter Meera.
+A great-grandmother is called panji.
+And my aaji used to say, “kismat say milta hai ki koi tumhe panji keh kar bulaye” (It is only divine good fortune that one be called panji in their lifetime).

 And the next one is of my grandmother as a young girl.
-She is seated in the center.
+She is seated in the centre.

 Aaji+meera